tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Q: I'm getting refinement in unexpected locations, or weird results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: Is your geometry aligned with base block mesh as much as possible?
+A: Is your geometry aligned / colocated with base block mesh as much as possible?
 If yes, then your surface mesh might include errors which are so bad that even SnappyHexMesh is confused by them.
 Try to run the **Clean Up Meshes** operator and see if it helps.